Gaze up at the stars from one of these Bay Area vantage points.

 - Bring flashlights for trail navigation; wear hiking shoes.

-With soft mulch and ample parking spaces, the low-light areas within the Presidio offer quality, easily accessible stargazing opportunities within the confines of the city.
+With soft mulch and ample parking spaces, the low-light areas of the Presidio offer quality, easily accessible stargazing opportunities within the confines of the city.
 Plus, SFAA often hosts lectures inside the grounds, sharing insights on what exactly you're straining your neck toward. // Veterans Blvd and Hwy-101 (Presidio), presidio.gov

 - Crissy Field and Southern Wilds are known for being two of the calmer, quieter parts of the grounds.